-“Well I read the job description and noticed that you emphasize direct team leadership in this job.
-In my last role I managed a fulltime team of 7 employees so I feel I’ll immediately be able to come in and start leading effectively.
-Do you want me to go into more detail?”
+“I noticed that your job description mentions direct team leadership in this position, which is one of my greatest strengths.
+In my last role, I managed a full-time team of 7 employees so I feel I’ll immediately be able to come in and be successful in this position, too.”

 Before we wrap up, there are three big mistakes to avoid when answering, “why do you think you can do well in this job?”